cbauerdev/saw-for-alerts/README.md

 This repository contains a prototype library for web components designed to provide customizable alerts that can be easily integrated into software applications.

+### But why?

+Instead of repeatedly programming certain components from scratch within a software, it is advisable to use web components that can be integrated independently of frameworks and can be centrally managed.

 ### How to Initialize

 To begin development, you'll need a live server environment.
 If you're using Visual Studio Code with the Live Server plugin, simply right-click on the `index.htm` file and select "Open with Live Server".